YourHacktivist/Iris/README.md

 Model training :
 The Adam optimizer is chosen for its robustness and ability to converge quickly.
 Cross-categorical loss is used as the loss function, adapted to multi-class classification.

+What about requirements?
+All you need is a computer and a brain.